Various Artists \ A Young Person's Guide to the Avant-Garde [LTMCD 2569]

 2. Leo Ornstein Suicide in an Airplane 3.44

 Born in 1893 in Kremenchuk, a large town in the Ukraine, as a child Ornstein studied at Petrograd Conservatory before emigrating to the United States.
 Two years after making his New York debut performing standard repertory, in 1913 Ornstein wrote his first modernist compositions, Dwarf Suite and Danse sauvage.
-This was followed by European tours in 1913 and 1914, where his first major performance of 'Futurist' music took place at the Steinway Hall in London on 27 March 1914.
+These works were followed by European tours in 1913 and 1914, where his first major performance of 'Futurist' music took place at the Steinway Hall in London on 27 March 1914.
 Most reviews were hostile.
-'The audience remained to the end, hypnotised as a rabbit by a snake,' wrote the Daily Telegraph.
+'The audience remained to the end, hypnotised as a rabbit by a snake,' carped the conservative Daily Telegraph.
 'In Three Moods an appalling noise was made by a method which was quite new.
 It was produced by putting the fingers close together, stiffening the hands and striking alternately down on the keyboard perpendicularly in ramrod fashion as hard as possible, with the loud pedal down.
 Another startling effect was produced by slapping the upper notes - it did not matter which - in the bass.
 Mr Ornstein greatly favoured this slapping process, and the second of the Notre Dame Impressions succeeded in suggesting a battle royal of cats and tiles.'

 3. Luigi Russolo Risveglio di una città 0.31